 Do I need to complete prerequisite courses before I apply?

-- Prerequisites are introductory stats course (undergraduate level), a human biology or similar science course and at least 6 credits in social sciences (which is usually covered through the undergraduate social work degree).
+- Prerequisites include an introductory stats course (undergraduate level), a human biology or similar science course and at least 6 credits in social sciences (which is usually covered through the undergraduate social work degree).
 You may apply without having completed this coursework, but you will be expected to complete it before you start MSW coursework.

 Can I still apply if my GPA is below a 3.0?